exoclime/THOR/README.md

 * Command line options have been added to allow more flexibility when running the model, particularly for restarting canceled/finished simulations

-* Modular structure for additional physics has been put in place and is used for the grey radiative transfer scheme (and hopefully chemistry???)
+* Modular structure for additional physics has been put in place and is used for the grey radiative transfer scheme

 * Numerous performance and debugging modes have been implemented in the code